benjaminapetersen/js-lunch-and-learn/lessons/basics/lesson-4.2.md

   // ugh! annoying you have to add this, eh?
   // this is where a nice lib like lodash may give you helpers that
-  // do things like this for you. if(bob.hasOwnProperty(prop)) {
+  // do things like this for you.
+  // In addition, having to call a function on each iteration will cause this loop to run much slower if(bob.hasOwnProperty(prop)) {
     console.log(bob[prop]);
   }